310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Chiaki %}
 Heheh!
-I’m talking about the Sentai figurine I’ve treasured for years!
+I’m talking about the Sentai action figure I’ve treasured for years!
 It’s exactly what I’d call my buddy, my *partner!* ☆

 I showed it to the shopkeeper, and they praised me for keeping it in such great shape!